 - 1. Temp Units: to change from the default Celsius (C) to Fahrenheit (F) degrees. - 2.
 Alarm Volume: Choose from four volume levels. - 3.
 SpO2 Pulse Tone Volume: Choose from four tone volume levels and a tone off setting.
-The default is Off. - 4.
+The default is On at low volume. - 4.
 Set Clock: Push the Set Clock key to set the clock.
 You can adjust the clock for time zone and seasonal variations. - 5.
-Next: Access a second tier setup menu.
+Next: Access a second setup menu.